tarekVv/Mini_projecte_in_java/README.md

 # first
-first day in learning git hub
+first day in learning aother thingh in the life.